sirbrialliance/asdfa-tools/Readme.md

 	grunt clean default
 	# the default grunt tasks minifies JS too, so double-check if anything broke in the build

-Then copy the build folder to a server and rig thing sup to run `serverMain.js`.
+Then copy the build folder to a server and rig thing sup to run `ASDFA_TOOLS_ENV="dev" node serverMain.js`.
 If you followed `serverSetup.txt` for your server you might do something like:

 	rsync -ravz build/ webserver.example.com:/home/www-node/asdfa-tools-dev/ --exclude=tmp --chown=:www-node